 “A gorgeous medley of dystopian-fantasy female empowerment with fierce survival skills.
 Holm captures action-packed scenes that lead the narrative to its astounding ending…” Lisa Kaela– Amazon Review

-Calem has waited centuries to right a wrong done to his mate and only daughter.
+Calem has waited centuries to right a wrong done to his mate and daughter.
 Their deaths nearly destroyed him, but he sees a chance for redemption through Amanda.
-Tallyn was right to ask for Calem’s help because he is the only one who can guide the petite female toward her destiny.
-Calem is determined to protect Amanda from facing the same fate as his mate and daughter, even if it ends up costing him his own life.
+Tallyn was right to ask for Calem’s help in preparing his mate to face his father’s deadly tests.
+Only he can guide the petite human female toward her destiny.
+Only Calem knows who she really is to their people.
+He is determined to keep Amanda from facing the same fate as his mate and daughter, even if it ends up costing him his own life.

 “I think I’m okay now,” Amanda said, pushing gently against Tallyn’s chest.
 She took a quick look around, finding nothing here familiar.
 Okay, so they definitely weren’t in Raiza anymore.
 She didn’t remember much of anything beyond the growing claustrophobia as they stepped inside the narrow transporter room.

 It was the first time she’d heard Ayani sing.
 They didn’t have anything like television or radios in Ayani’s apartment, nothing but silence coming through the walls.
 How strange.
 Back on Earth she could hear every word from the neighbors on both sides of their apartment.

 Amanda stumbled and Tallyn caught her arm.
 “Are you certain you’re ready to walk?” he asked, his mouth pressed against the top of her head.
 “I don’t mind carrying you.”

 Instant lust chased away any lingering doubts Amanda might have carried about taking her place by Tallyn’s side.
 She stared into her wild man’s beautiful golden eyes and licked her lips before she answered.